Fraunhofer-AISEC/codyze-mark-eclipse-plugin/README.md

 ## With Maven

-If you are a build server, you may simply run Maven in the `de.fhg.aisec.mark.parent` project:
+If you are a build server, you may simply run Maven in the `de.fraunhofer.aisec.mark.parent` project:

 ```
-cd de.fhg.aisec.mark.parent
+cd de.fraunhofer.aisec.mark.parent
 mvn clean install
 ```